nbassagoda/3d-game-snake/README.md

 The objective of this app is to develop a variant of 3D Snake game.
 This game was released in the mid-70s, originally developed for the "Blockade" game console.
 In the game, the player leads a snake through a board or maze in search of food while having to dodge certain obstacles.
 Among other things, the game has the following features:

-- Multiple levels, easily customizable
+- Multiple levels, easily customizable.

-- Collision management
+- Collision management.

-- Event management and lighting
+- Event management and lighting.

-- Possibility to rotate the camera to change the observation point of view
+- Possibility to rotate the camera to change the observation point of view.

-- Makes use of 3D models and textures
+- Makes use of 3D models and textures.

 ![ezgif com-optimize (1)](https://user-images.githubusercontent.com/54251435/64484763-ced2d280-d1cb-11e9-953e-58f801f5278e.gif)